adimyth/go-autodoc/README.md

     └── square_root.go
 ```

-Compare & check the docs file
+Checkout the generated docs

 ## 🤔 How?

 The `autodoc` exports a `DocGenerator` method that takes in a filepath & generates a markdown of the same name in docs file.
 It does this by -

-1. Reading the source file
+1. Reads the source file
-2. Generates the Abstract Syntax Tree for the source code
+2. Generates the Abstract Syntax Tree for the source code using the excellent `go/parser` package
-3. Traverses the tree to find `function` nodes
+3. Traverses the tree to find function nodes. `go/ast` stores them as [FuncDecl](https://pkg.go.dev/go/ast#FuncDecl) nodes.
+It relies on `go/ast` to inspect the tree
 4. Reads the docstring assosciated with it & the function name
 5. Formats it into a markdown representation
 6. Writes it to a file inside `docs`